ethicalhacker7192/Lemmings.py/README.md

     TomSoftware for the original Lemmings.js
     DMA for the original game
-    Volker Oth, ccexplore and Mindless for their work on reverse engineering the Lemmings Level and Grafic Formats DosBox for there OPL emulator
+    Volker Oth, ccexplore and Mindless for their work on reverse engineering the Lemmings Level and Grafic Formats DosBox for their OPL emulator